elevate0123/Insaan-aur-Aalam/Project Books - Ilm & Noor/Prophet Architect of a Civilisation Book/S Draft Book 1 Advanced+Retrofit.md

 ---
 ---

-## The Architect's Workshop: Al-Amin
+## Interlude 01 The Architect's Workshop: Al-Amin
 ### **Section 1: The Marketplace**

 The marketplace of Mecca was a vortex of humanity, a chaotic and vibrant ecosystem of trade.
 It was a place that assaulted the senses: the sharp, heady scent of Yemeni spices mingling with the smell of camel dung and hot dust; the cacophony of a dozen dialects haggling over prices; the flash of brilliant silks from Persia and the dull gleam of Abyssinian ivory.
 This was the hub of Arabia, and its lifeblood was the deal.